CloudNationHQ/az-cn-module-tf-vnet/README.md

 | `subnets` | subnet configuration specifics |
 | `subscriptionId` | contains the current subsriptionId |

-The type definition is structured as follows:
+The below type definition is organized for enhanced understanding of the object.
+It outlines the object's attributes and relationships, making its use more straightforward.

 ```hcl
 variable "vnet" {